 According to the recordings of Left Wing Lock, in the last ten games, Anthony Duclair has only been lined with offseason signing Jamie McGinn and newly traded in Peter Holland, with the rest of the lines being shuffled around quite regularly – to help accommodate newly brought up rookie Brendan Perlini.
 Over these last ten games, Duclair has assisted twice – both primaries to McGinn.

 Last season, Duclair found the majority of his success when on the ice at the same time as either Max Domi or Martin Hanzal.
-Both Hanzal and Domi claimed ten assists to Duclair’s goals last season, with the winger himself teeing up Hanzal six times (two primary, four secondary) and Domi thrice (three primary).
+Both Hanzal and Domi claimed ten assists to Duclair’s goals last season, with the winger himself teeing up Hanzal six times (two primaries, four secondary) and Domi thrice (three primaries).

 In terms of points this season, Anthony Duclair has three primary assists to McGinn, a secondary helper to Anthony DeAngelo – which Domi clocked the primary on – and his only goal of the campaign was set up by Domi.
 None of these points have come on the powerplay, which Duclair has only spent a total of 1:31 minutes on this season, per TSN.

 How can Duclair and the Coyotes improve?